 A study using as a basis National Endowment for the Arts Individual Artist Employment data from the 2010 U.S. census.

-Was prepared by the Arts Education Partnership (AEP) and shows conclusively that music education equips students to learn, facilities student academic achievement and develops the creative capacities for lifelong success.
+Prepared by the Arts Education Partnership (AEP); shows conclusively that music education equips students to learn, facilities student academic achievement and develops the creative capacities for lifelong success.

 Ranks Montana first in the nation in entrepreneurship and innovation.